woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.6.2 - 20/07/2012 =
+* Tweak - Hide admin order comments box if they are disabled
 * Tweak - Added mini-cart.php template for the cart widget output
 * Tweak - Simplified the product data write panels
 * Tweak - woocommerce_reset_loop() on loop_end to reset columns and index